wcharczuk/go-incr/README.md

 # Progress

-Many of the original library types are implemented, but some of the types are not still, namely:
+Many of the original library types are implemented, including:
-- Observers
-- Stepwise
-- Expert

-The "core" types are mostly implemented though, specifically:
 - Return
 - Var
-- Apply(2,3,If)
+- Apply(2,3,If,N)
 - Bind(2,3,If)
-- Cutoffs
+- Cutoff
 - Watch

 With these, you can create 90% of what I typically needed this library for, though some others would be relatively straightforward to implement given the primitives already implemented.

+Some concepts I just didn't implement to start, namely the observer pattern.